-For years, I had my students collect their Valentine from each other in white baggies they decorated with hearts.
-While this remains a simple and fun idea, I have to share the a simple Valentine Box idea for Kindergarten that will make you swoon.
+For years, I had my students collect their Valentines from each other in white baggies they decorated with hearts.
+While this remains a simple and fun idea, I have to share the simple Valentine Box idea for Kindergarten that will make you swoon.

 How to Start this Simple Valentines Box Ideas